spencerkingman/spenking-music/_posts/2000-01-04-dont-call-it-a-change.markdown

 Don't call it a change
 Don't call it a climate change

-Your 2 degrees is holding like a Maginot wall
+2 degrees is holding like a Maginot wall
-But in Fahrenheit its 4 degrees, and that's overall
+In Fahrenheit its 4 degrees, but that's overall
 The air over the water doesn't warm as fast as land
 One day we're gonna wake up on an unfamiliar planet